Lucashwyi/story.txt/README.md

 # story.txt
-This is a group project that uses branch, pull, merge, and delete
+This is a group project that uses branch, pull, merge, and delete exercise